 Lopez and Synder also consider parental educational level, socio-economic status and home environment (organized vs. disorganized) as strong influences in the development of a child’s psychological resilience.

 Many researchers similar conclusions about Baumrinds’ categorization of parenting styles.
 The type of relationship, as well as the type of person in the relationship, play big roles in the development of resilience.
-When positive relationships occur, well-adjusted and rule-abiding behaviors are valued; these influences strong positive effects on resilience levels.
+When positive relationships occur, well-adjusted and rule-abiding behaviors are valued; these influence strong positive effects on resilience levels.

 Characteristics of resilience include cognitive skills, personality differences, problem-solving ability, self-regulation, and adaptability to stress.
 In early relationships and supportive environments, children can develop tools that subconsciously develop their psychological resilience and these aforementioned skills.